Last Updated on August 5, 2022 by Joshua Isibor

 A 2015 study published in Menopause found that women who have children after the age of 33 were twice as likely to live to age 95 compared to women who had their last child before age 30.
 And that’s something worth considering.

 In a nutshell pregnancy at age 50 has its merits and demerits, so it’s left for you to decide where to fall in.
 It is either you start early conception or late conception, but the main goal is procreation.
-Once you are able to procreate then you are safe.
+Once you can procreate then you are safe.

 BEST LOVE CONFESSION MESSAGES FOR HER OR HIM